rumm3l/erlang/README.md

 cgate is a bridge between RabbitMQ and Kafka which forwards messages from specified RMQ exchanges to specific Kafka topics.

 ## Setup
-Configuration for bridge is described in `rel/sys.config`, under channels subsection.
+Configuration for the bridge is described in `rel/sys.config`, under channels subsection.
 Configure your channels by example:
 ```
 ...
 {channels, [
   {channel_login,
    #{from => {rmq, subscribe,
-              [#{connection => "amqp://user:password@rabbithost/vhost",
+              [#{connection => "amqp://user:password@rabbitmqhost/vhost",
                  exchange => <<"Your.Exchange.To.Read.From">>,
                  routing_key => <<"*">>}]},
      from_decoder => {converter_module_name, deocder_fun_name},